-7. Wear flip flops – Make sure to wear flip flops that can get wet so you can easily wash off the sand at the showers on the way out of the beach.
+Make sure to wear flip-flops that can get wet so you can easily wash off the sand at the showers on the way out of the beach.

 What to Pack for a Day at The Beach

-Fitted Sheet Hack – Use a fitted sheet as your blanket.
+Use a fitted sheet as your blanket to keep the sand off your blanket.
 You can place your cooler and bags to hold the sides up inside the fitted sheet.
 The sheet will go up higher and help keep the sand out.
 Which is pretty cool plus cheap.

-12. Sand Toys – Save money when traveling by picking up some beach toys at the local dollar store or grocery store when you get there.
-However, if you have room in your suitcase or are traveling by car, consider bringing the toys with you.
-Check out my Dollar Store Hacks to find great beach items.
+If you have room in your suitcase or are traveling by car, consider bringing the toys with you.
+Check out my Dollar Tree Travel Activities to find great beach items.